petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-articles/adding-a-basic-web-content-article.md

     ```{note}
     Only web content articles that have been published or saved as a draft can be previewed.

-### Previewing a Web Content Articles with a Display Page
+### Previewing a Web Content Articles Using a Display Page

+Previewing web content using a display page template can be done from any site or asset library.

 1. In the properties tab, select a site and display page to preview the web content article.